ebird/ebirdst/docs/articles/product-changelog.md

       overall after grid sampling.
 This has been done across a larger number of stixel iterations, without running the actual base models on all iterations.
-This allowed decreasing the number of base mode; stixel iterations from 200 to 100 while increasing the number of stixel iterations used by ensemble support from 200 to 400.
+This allowed decreasing the number of base model stixel iterations from 200 to 100 while increasing the number of stixel iterations used by ensemble support from 200 to 400.
 Overall this led to a significant computational cost reduction as well as higher quality ensemble support range